 The most notable place to drop a link is in your bio, but you can also place links in stories once you have 10,000 followers.

 LinkedIn is another great social platform where you can share your blog posts and articles as a link in a share (or create an article on LinkedIn itself).

 What makes LinkedIn special are the users.
-With over 500 million members, most of whom are professional in a wide variety of industries, you’ll be able to promote your posts to 100’s of influential professionals within your niche.
+With over 500 million members, most of whom are professionals in a wide variety of industries, you’ll be able to promote your posts to 100’s of influential professionals within your niche.